akhealth/EIS-Modernization/README.md

 ## Near-term Milestones
 1. Identify product owner and team - Done 2/28/17
-2. Identify where to start - Done 3/2/17
+2. Identify where to start - Done 3/2/17 (Search API and UI to support)
 3. Validate starting point - Doing
 4. Acquire a vendor - To Do
 5. First acquisition - To Do